lydiahallie/javascript-questions/nl-NL/README.md

 <img src="https://i.imgur.com/sYjcsMT.png" width="300">

-We are only modifying the value of the `person` variable, and not the first element in the array, since that element has a different (copied) reference to the object.
+We are only modifying the value of the `person` variable, en not the first element in the array, since that element has a different (copied) reference to the object.
 The first element in `members` still holds its reference to the original object.
 When we log the `members` array, the first element still holds the value of the object, which gets logged.

 </p>
 </details>

 ---

-###### 47. What's the output?
+###### 47. Wat is de uitkomst?

 ```javascript
 const person = {